-They make snowmen . . . and women.
+They walked away from their devices and simply played.
+They made snowmen . . . and women.
 And snow zombies.
 And snow ninjas.
-And a snow artist named Bob Fross, who paints “happy little trees.”
-They’ve had snowball fights.
-They’ve gone sledding down the road.
+And a snow artist named Bob Fross, who painted “happy little trees.”
+They had snowball fights and went sledding down the road.

-So a few weeks back, my son wanted to know what chemicals would melt the snow the best.
-We tried salt and vinegar . . . which I’m pretty sure is a salad dressing.
+A few days into this snowy period, my son grew curious.
+He wanted to know what chemicals would melt the snow the best.
+Because the snow remained intact, we were able to do a little science experiment.
+We tested out salt and vinegar . . . which I’m pretty sure is a salad dressing.
 We tried out body wash, which is a more expensive name for soap.
 We used rubbing alcohol.
 You get the idea.

 To our surprise, the rubbing alcohol worked the best.
 We both really thought it would be the salt.